qiime2/docs/source/tutorials/88soils.rst

 .. note:: This guide assumes you have performed the steps in the :doc:`install guide <../install>`.

+This tutorial is designed to be a self-guided exercise that could be run after :doc:`the moving pictures tutorial <moving-pictures>` and :doc:`the fecal microbiota transplant tutorial <fmt>` to gain more experience with QIIME 2.

 In this tutorial you'll use QIIME 2 to perform an analysis of soil samples from around the globe.
 A study based on these samples was originally published in `Lauber et al. (2009)`_.
 In that study, these samples had the hypervariable region 2 (V2) of the 16S rRNA sequenced on a Roche 454 instrument.
 The data used in this tutorial are based on a re-sequencing of those same samples on an Illumina HiSeq as part of the `Earth Microbiome Project`_.
 In this instance, the hypervariable region 4 (V4) of the 16S rRNA was sequenced.

-This tutorial is initially designed to be a self-guided exercise that could be run after :doc:`the installation document <../install>`, :doc:`the moving pictures tutorial <moving-pictures>`, and :doc:`the fecal microbiota transplant tutorial <fmt>` to gain more experience with QIIME 2.

 Prepare for the analysis
 ------------------------